-- Agents select an open node of the search tree for expansion according to some heuristic estimate.
+- Agents select an open node of the search tree for expansion accordingly to some heuristic estimate.

 - Once the successors are generated, agents remove the private information from the plans before communicating the node information to the others.
 Therefore, each agent in FMAP keeps a privacy-preserving copy of the joint search tree.

-Along with the present user manual, the FMAP repository includes the complete javadoc documentation of the source code, accessible through the /javadoc/index.html file.
+Along with the present user manual, the FMAP repository includes the complete Javadoc documentation of the source code.
 Moreover, a comprehensive collection of MAP domains encoded with the FMAP language is included in the /Domains/ directory of the repository.
 FMAP is also compatible with the factored benchmarks of the 2015 CoDMAP competition.

 FMAP command-line mode